Mindset as a Business Strategy

 YOU ARE NOT YOUR BUSINESS

 Business owners must separate the BEING from the DOING.
-No matter how busy an owner is working in their business, they must recognize that business friction is usually an issue an owner must lean into rather than avoid.
-Devoting time to thinking deeper about problems facing the business and orchestrating changes needed to keep it healthy and growing.
-And as the leader of your business it’s your role to be strategic, analytical and forward thinking.
+No matter how busy an owner is working in their business.
+Recognize that business friction is usually an issue an owner must lean into (rather than avoid).
+Devote time to thinking deeper about problems.
+Face the business.
+Orchestrate changes needed to keep it healthy and growing.
+As the leader of your business, it’s your role to be strategic, analytical, and forward thinking.
 BEING the business owner is not a task that can be delegated away.

 SYSTEMS RUN YOUR BUSINESS

 People execute the systems.
-Too often employees take the blame when most often the reason for business friction is the systems.
-Often it's because the systems have become the norm and changing them is hard.
+Too often employees take the blame (when most often the reason for business friction is the systems).
+Often, it's because the systems have become the norm and changing them is hard.
 This is especially true when the owner works in the business daily.
-When they feel the strain of this friction they must recognize it's on them to search where it's coming from and refrain from placing blame.
-The owner must make quality time to understand the issue, analyze the situation, then decide what changes if any need to be implemented.
-Then hold others accountable to the new system and test and measure for results.
-It's here where emotions can interfere with the facts if the owner doesn't act accordingly.
+When people feel the strain of this friction, they must recognize it's on them to search where it's coming from.
+They must refrain from placing blame.
+The owner must make quality time to understand the issue and analyze the situation.
+Then, decide what changes (if any) need to be implemented.
+Then, hold others accountable to the new system.
+Always test and measure your results.
+It's here where emotions can interfere with the facts (if the owner doesn't act accordingly).

 THE TIME CONUNDRUM